rockfordlhotka/Cloud-Native-HOL/src/Lab00/readme.md

 1. Back in the Git Bash CLI type `helm version`
    1. Version must be 3.0 or higher
+1. Type `helm repo add stable https://kubernetes-charts.storage.googlepis.com`
+   1. This adds the list of stable helm charts for use

 ### Stopping minikube